MidFidelity/TINF21C_Team2_AAS_digital_nameplate/project/separate_protocols/protocol_20221014_weekly.md

 ## Problems
 <!-- fill out if something happened, otherwise just let the preview sentence stay there-->

-On the 14.10.2022, there was a customer meeting.
+*On the 14.10.2022, there was a customer meeting.
 Certain aspects were requested differently.
 Those aspects will be discussed in submeeting and will be put in issues.

+*Maris Koch: Accidently worked on two issues (Data refinement and AAS request) and committed it.
+For now the code will suffice, however, in the next semester it shall be split into two modules.

 ## Work Progress
 <!-- please fill out the tasks-->